redux-utilities/flux-standard-action/README.md

 ### `type`

-The `type` of an action identifies to the consumer the nature of the action that has occurred.
-By convention, `type` is usually a string constant or a Symbol.
+The `type` of an action identifies to the consumer the nature of the action that has occurred. `type` is a string constant.
 If two types are the same, they MUST be strictly equivalent (using `===`).

 ### `payload`